If you're seeing this message, it means we're having trouble loading external resources on our website.

 Connections to the real number line

 In Pythagoras's days, the existence of irrational numbers was a surprising discovery!
-They wondered how something like square root of, 2, end square root could exist without an accurate complete decimal expansion.
+They wondered how something like 2 could exist without an accurate complete decimal expansion.

-The real number line, however, helps rectifying this dilemma.
+The real number line, however, helps rectify this dilemma.
 Why?
-Because square root of, 2, end square root has a specific location on the real number line, showing that it is indeed a real number.
-(If you take the diagonal of a unit square and place one end on 0, the other end corresponds to the number square root of, 2, end square root.)
+Because 2 has a specific location on the real number line, showing that it is indeed a real number.
+(If you take the diagonal of a unit square and place one end on 0, the other end corresponds to the number 2.)

 Likewise, every complex number does indeed exist because it corresponds to an exact location on the complex plane!
 Perhaps by being able to visualize these numbers, we can understand that calling these numbers "imaginary" was an unfortunate misnomer.